 Conduct a greenhouse gas inventory

 The third step is to conduct a greenhouse gas inventory.
-This involves collecting data on emissions from all sources within your boundaries.
+This step requires you to collect data on emissions from all sources within your boundaries, as outlined in the Greenhouse Gas Protocol.

-The GHG Protocol provides a standardized methodology for calculating emissions for each source.
-You’ll need to collect data on emission sources like:
+In addition, the GHG Protocol gives you a standardized method for calculating emissions for each source.
+Therefore, you must collect data on emission sources such as:

 From this data, you should be able to identify the main emission sources at your facility and to prioritize areas for reducing emissions.